OpenNMT/Hackathon/unsupervised-nmt/README.md

   print(sess.run(src))
 ```

-*During development you can reuse this session creation code to print tensor values.*
+*During development, you can reuse this session creation code to print tensor values.*

 #### Step 2: Noise model